 3. Think about your tone of voice

-4. Don’t leave anyone hold for too long
+4. Don’t leave people hanging on hold

-5. Be prepared for the well researched customer
+5. Be prepared for well-researched prospects

+Pretty much everyone does some internet research before they call you.
 Most customers shop around on the internet before making a call.
 Be ready for the ‘ready to trade’ consumer as they may be the hardest to convert.
 Firstly, if you don’t have the product in stock, try to get them interested in an alternative by finding out a little about their requirements.
 Ask some leading questions and steer them into a different product that you do have in stock rather than let them go disappointed.

 6. Make every caller feel important

 Try to put yourself into the shoes of your caller.
 Make them feel comfortable and get into a discussion about their requirements.
 Find out a little about them to give you some insight into their buying habits.
 Act as an advisor, an impartial guide to help them through the tough process of making a purchase.
-As a result the customer will feel comfortable and build up a feeling of trust which will increase the chance of them buying something from you.
+As a result, the customer will feel comfortable and build up a feeling of trust which will increase the chance of them buying something from you.

 7. Summarise the call